-Time-Outs:

-A coach may request a time-out from the scorers bench anytime the referee blows his whistle.
-He may also call for a time-out when the other team scores a goal, before his team throws the ball inbounds.
-One minute is allowed for a time-out and a coach is allowed 2 timeouts in the first half and 3 timeouts in the second half of the game.
+Time-outs - a coach may request a time-out from the scorers bench anytime the referee blows his whistle.
+He may also call for a time-out when the other team scores a goal or before his team throws the ball inbounds.
+1 minute is allowed for a time-out and a coach is allowed 2 time-outs per half.